 - on-line educational courses.

-Under the new law, non-resident businesses that sell digital products or services to Australian consumers and meet the registration annual turnover threshold of A$75,000 or more will need to register for GST.
+Under the new law, non-resident businesses that sell imported services or digital products to Australian consumers and meet the registration annual turnover threshold of A$75,000 or more will need to register for GST.
 Once registered, they need to report and pay GST to the ATO on sales made from 1 July 2017.

-Non-resident businesses will have the choice to report and pay GST under either a simplified system or the full GST registration system.
+Non-resident businesses will have the choice to report and pay GST under either a simplified system designed for non-residents or the standard GST registration system.

-Under the simplified GST system for non-residents, non-resident suppliers of services and digital products will be able to register report and pay GST online.
+Under the simplified GST system, non-resident suppliers of imported services and digital products will be able to register report and pay GST online.

 Alternatively, to register under the full GST registration system, your clients would need to:

-The new law applies from 1 July 2017.
-Businesses will be able to register using the new Simplified GST System for Non-Residents from 1 April 2017 and report and pay on the new system from 1 October 2017.
+Non-resident businesses will be able to register using the new simplified GST system from 26 June 2017 and report and pay on the new system from 1 October 2017.
 Lodgment and payments will be due every quarter if using the simplified GST system.

 - New legislation – GST applying to digital products and other services imported by consumers

 - Parliament of Australia - Budget Review 2015-16, Applying GST to digital products and services imported by consumers